‘All art must go underground:’ Ukraine scrambles to shield its cultural heritage

 “Trust me, it looks really wild to me, too,” said Kirill Lipatov, the museum’s director of science.

 As in Lviv’s museums, the walls inside are now bare, Lipatov said, but he declined to reveal whether its most valuable works had been evacuated outside of the city.
-Some of the pieces were painted inside the museum — an ornate palace dating back to the 1820s — and have never left it, including iconic 19-century Russian works by Ivan Aivazovsky and Ilya Repin.
+Some of the pieces were painted inside the museum — an ornate palace dating to the 1820s — and have never left it, including iconic 19th-century Russian works by Ivan Aivazovsky and Ilya Repin.

 “The first thought that came to mind for me is that a Ukrainian museum is protecting Russian masterpieces from Russian aggression,” Lipatov said.
 “I can’t wrap my head around it.”